InB4DevOps/bitrate-viewer/README.md

 optional arguments:
   -h, --help            show this help message and exit -i INPUT_VIDEO_PATH, --input-video-path INPUT_VIDEO_PATH
-                        Enter the path of the original video.
+                        Enter the path of the input video.
                         A relative or absolute path can bespecified.
   -f {xml,json}, --output-format {xml,json}
                         Specify the output format for the file written by FFProbe. (default: 'xml')